codebugtools/codebuglabsource/adopting_your_codebug/adopting_your_codebug.rst

 .. codelab:: Setup WiFi

    .. important:: Before following this guide your CodeBug must be able to connect to WiFi.
-Follow the :codeguide:`Set up Wifi<setting-up-wifi>` guide if you haven't done already.
+Follow the :codeguide:`Set up Wifi<setting-up-wifi-on-codebug-connect>` guide if you haven't done already.

 .. include:: ../partials/full_steps/sign_in.rst